HowTo: Node Red - Control GPIO of an ESPEasy device

 View of the "Config" tab in the web menu of your ESPEasy device.

-Configure MQTT servers
+Configure MQTT Server

-Open the web menu of your ESPEasy device and open the "Controllers" tab.
+To do this, open the web menu of your ESPEasy device and open the "Controllers" tab.
 There you should set the MQTT server as shown below.
 In addition to the "Controller Hostname", the "Controller Subscribe" topic is also important.

 View of the MQTT controller setting in the web menu of your ESPEasy device.

-GPIO on and off
+Switch GPIO on and off

 You can use this part of the Node Red code if you just want to turn the GPIO on and off.